df2k2/resume/README.md

 ### **Sr. Magento Developer / Consultant**<br>July 2016 - February 2017<br><small>**Dyode, Inc.**  &bullet;   _Anaheim, CA  (Telecommuted)_</small>

 Project-Based Independent Contractor.
-Worked on Active Ride Shop (activerideshop.com) production website.
+Worked on Active Ride Shop (activerideshop.com) production website and architecture / development of a re-build which has been ceased due to internal decision to re-platform off of Magento.

 * Re-configured VCS to properly manage deployments on production and development servers.
 * Performance and code audits with report